strvcom/rxscriptablevariables-unity/README.md

    - (optional) - Put SaveDataWatcher on a game object, assign it a persistor(s), it will save / load data automatically and periodically

 # Creating new custom variables
-To simplify the process of creation of new variables and editor scripts for them I have implemented tool that help you with that
+To simplify the process of creation of new variables and editor scripts for them we have implemented tool that help you with that
    - Use Tools -> Reactive Variables -> Create New (it uses current assembly, if you want to create variable for another assembly like Unitys Game Object or you are using new Assembly Definition Files, use All Assembly option)
    - Pick folders where to store generated files
         - Please note that the editor scripts needs to be stored in Editor folder or assembly